mizzoumca/public-docs/constitution.md

 ### <a name="h.9dgmse27qw4a"></a>**Advisor**
 **Article Four:**

-Section 1: The current advisor for MCA is **Sean Goggins**, a full time faculty employed by the MU CS department.
+Section 1: The current advisor for MCA is **James Riess**, a full time faculty employed by the MU CS department.

 Section 2: The faculty advisor is to act as a liaison between student members and the MU Computer Science department, as well as associated faculty.
 The adviser is also to facilitate financial transparency, event planning, and inter-school communication.